ak-2485/NumFuzz/doc/README.md

 This artifact supports the following claim made in the Evaluation section (Section 6.2) of the paper: **compared to state-of-the-art tools that soundly and automatically bound floating-point errors, NumFuzz provides practically useful---and usually better---relative error bounds in at least an order of magnitude less time**.

-This artifact supports this claim by automatically generating floating-point error bounds using NumFuzz, FPTaylor, and Gappa for the 10 benchmark problems listed in Table 1 of Section 6.2, and by reporting the timing for each tool on each benchmark.
+This artifact supports this claim by automatically generating floating-point error bounds using NumFuzz, FPTaylor, and Gappa for the 17 benchmark problems listed in Table 1 of Section 6.2, and by reporting the timing for each tool on each benchmark.

 We can't guarantee that this artifact will, on every machine, produce the *exact* timing values reported in Table 1 of Section 6.2 for each of the tools on all of the benchmarks.
 However, this artifact should support the claim that **NumFuzz generates floating-point error bounds at least an order of magnitude faster than FPTaylor and Gappa on most benchmarks**.

+This artifact can also be used to reproduce the NumFuzz results reported in Tables 2 & 3 of Section 6.2.

 # Getting Started